nvaccess/nvda/extras/controllerClient/readme.md

 ## Introduction

-This client API allows an application to communicate with NVDA 2024.1 and above, in order to do such things as speak text or braille a message.
+This client API allows an application to communicate with NVDA, in order to do such things as speak text or braille a message.

 The client API is implemented as a dll (dynamic link library).
 The functions in this dll can be called from any programming language that supports looking up and calling of any symbol in a dll (such as ctypes in Python), or by linking to it for languages like C and C++.

 ## Compatibility notice

 Version 2.0 of the controller client was introduced in NVDA 2024.1, offering the following additional functions compared to version 1.0:
 - nvdaController_getProcessId
 - nvdaController_speakSsml

 These functions are supported in NVDA 2024.1 and newer.
 On older versions, they return error code 1717 (RPC_S_UNKNOWN_IF).